Manojkl/Government_Spendings_India/README.md

 - Tag it with responsible department, people
 - How much spend on which communities what is the output and how much each communities contribute to the economy, how much should be spend on what?
 Check the limits.
 - How much communities benefited
+- Check how they frame the spending(In scheme name) and how actually they spend.

 ## Government planning of finance and flow of money from start to end users